JulienDelRio/My-AI-Agents/spec-compliance-analyzer.md

 - **Completeness**: Cover all specification documents and all relevant code files
 - **Clarity**: Use clear, unambiguous language in all descriptions
 - **Prioritization**: Apply consistent, logical severity and impact assessments
+- **Navigation**: Ensure all links in the table of contents and task tracking table are functional

 ## Edge Cases & Special Handling